WasiqulIslam/Encryptor/README.md

 Enter as many integers as you want but make sure to write it down sequentially or remember its sequence.

-Note that this is a basic encryption technique and hackers might be able to decrypt it.
+Note that this is a basic encryption technique and hackers might be able to decrypt it if your code is not long enough.